-- 7. The requirements of Public Service Law §66(12)(b) as to newspaper publication of the tariff revisions filed in accordance with Ordering Clause No. 4 are waived because this Order gives adequate notice of the changes. - 8.
-The Secretary in her sole discretion may extend the deadlines set forth in this order.
-Any request for an extension must be in writing, must include a justification for the extension, and must be filed at least one day prior to any affected deadline. - 9.
-These proceedings are continued.
+- 2. Electric and gas distribution utilities that have tariffed provisions providing for retail access are directed to file tariff amendments or addenda to incorporate or reflect in their tariffs the Uniform Business Practices revisions approved in Ordering Clause No. 1.
+The tariff revisions shall be allowed to become effective on not less than one day's notice 30 days from the effective date of this Order. - 3.
+The requirements of Public Service Law §66(12)(b) as to newspaper publication of the tariff revisions filed in accordance with Ordering Clause No. 2 are waived because this Order gives adequate notice of the changes. - 4.
+The Secretary shall have sole discretion to extend the deadlines set forth in this Order.
+Any requests for an extension must be in writing, must include a justification for the extension, and must be filed at least one day prior to the affected deadline. - 5.
+This proceeding is continued.